 Picnic Day is celebrated in the Northern Territory on the first Monday each August.
-The day is celebrated with horse racing at Hart’s Range, 200 kilometres from Alice Springs, and a railway picnic at Adelaide River.
-Others in the Northern Territory enjoy the day off with a BBQ or social outing.
+The day is celebrated with various activities including horse racing at Hart’s Range and a railway picnic at Adelaide River.

 Another option for the origin of Picnic Day is the Hart’s Range Amateur Racing Club.
 One day in 1946, three Webb brothers and some other stockmen were branding for Mount Riddock Station.
 After their work was finished that day, they decided on an unofficial race back to the yard.
 The race was a draw but it lead eventually to a more formalised race day.
 Many in the area petitioned the government to ask for a public holiday and, in 1947, Picnic Day was granted.

 The race ‘day’ now runs over the full weekend and includes various stakes, a rodeo and a dance evening.
 Camping is available and various BBQs and food services are provided.